WordPress is the most popular open-source content management system in the world. In fact, over 40% of all websites online are built using it.

 The action hooks are provided by WordPress’s Plugin API.

-The access points call on each plugin’s functions at a specific time before modifying the default behavior of the WordPress site.
+The access points call on each plugin’s functions at a specific time before modifying the default behavior of the WordPress (Also check out WordPress Vs Webflow) site.

 Developers can create their own plugins by first making a PHP function.
 An example of a PHP function could be someone telling a plugin to delete spam comments from their site.

 The plugin will then use its hook to target an event and remove it.
 The PHP function could be designed to save comments to a database or to publish a post.

 This can be done by making use of the add_action() function or add_filter() function.

 How To Use A WordPress Plugin?